ios-xr/telemetry-go-collector/README.md

         output file to write to
   -password string
         Password for the client connection
+  -plugin_dir string
-  -proto string
+        absolute path to directory for proto plugins -proto string
         proto file to use for decode
   -qos uint